 - Apprenticeship funding changed in May 2017, with some funding now routed directly through employers, rather than being paid directly to the College.
 Employers are free to choose any provider for apprenticeship training provision, which could result in reduced income for the College. - In 2018 the College delivered around £500,000 of training funded by the ESFA Adult Education Budget in the Greater London Authority (GLA) Area.
 From 2019 this funding will be devolved to the GLA.
 The GLA has indicated that for 2019 at least this funding will be granted to the College but there is no certainty over how long this grant will continue.
-The College delivers the remainder of its training funded by the ESFA Adult Education Budget, a round £700,000 in 2018, within the South West region where there are no current plans for devolution.
+The College delivers the remainder of its Adult Education Budget in non-devolved areas.
 For all of this funding there is a risk that the College will not secure the same level of income in the future. - Current government funding is set at a flat cash level, with no allowance for increasing costs.
 There is a risk that the College will be unable to continue to find efficiencies and/or additional sources of income to meet this real terms reduction in funding.
+However, a DFE review of funding for 2020/21 will see a 4.7% increase in the base rate of funding for 16-19 programme funding.